 The basic unit of measurement used in Wi-Fi radio signals is the decibel or dB for short.
 The “B” is in honor of Alexander Graham Bell, the Scottish-born inventor responsible for much of today’s acoustical devices.

 Understanding decibels and their use in Wi-Fi radio systems is not rocket science, but a calculator will prove to be one of your most reliable tools in the field.
-If you're not the do-it-yourself type, YDI has set up a calculations page that could make short work of your ciphering and sums.
-Either way, it pays to make sure you're speaking the same dB language when it comes to pricing gear from fixed wireless vendors.
-Don't get lost in the tech jargonï¿½learn how the speak the language today.
+Don’t get lost in the tech jargon and learn how the speak the language today.

 The difference (or ratio) between two signal levels; used to describe the effect of system devices on signal strength.
 For example, a cable has 6 dB signal loss or an amplifier has 15 dB of gain.
 This is useful since signal strengths vary logarithmically, not linearly.
 Since the dB scale is a logarithmic measure, it produces simple numbers for large-scale variations in signals.
 It is very useful because adding and subtracting whole numbers can calculate system gains and losses.